goodcat-dev/laravel-filter-querystring/README.md

 E.g. The string `name` in the URL `http:example.com/?name=John+Doe` is mapped to the method tagged with `#[QueryString('name')]` attribute.

-The filter function receive three parameters: the _query builder_, the _value of the query string_ and the _name of the query string_.
+The filter function receives three parameters: the _query builder_, the _value of the query string_ and the _name of the query string_.
 You can add multiple attributes to the same method.

 ```php
 #[QueryString('name')]